locationtech/geomesa/docs/user/accumulo/install.rst

 * -n <Accumulo namespace>
 * -p <Accumulo password>
 * -t <Use a cached Kerberos TGT>
-* -g <Path of GeoMesa distributed runtime JAR> (optional, will default to the distribution folder and without raster support)
+* -g <Path of GeoMesa distributed runtime JAR> (optional, will default to the distribution folder)
 * -h <HDFS URI e.g. hdfs://localhost:9000> (optional, will attempt to determine if not supplied)

 Since ``accumulo shell`` does not directly support Kerberos keytabs, if using Kerberos (``-t``) then a cached Kerberos